Brunovncs/AnotaAI/README.md

 - **React Navigation**: For handling app navigation
 - **rneuithemed**: For themed UI components

-## SCREENSHOTS

-Add some screenshots here to showcase your app's interface and features.

 ## INSTALLATION

 Follow these steps to get the development environment running: